aikheandrei/un-named/README.md

         - Small utility functions that is then used by hooks
       - [x] Multi-Purpose TypeScript definitions are defined on `apps/site/types`
       - [x] React Context Providers are defined on `apps/site/providers`
+      - NOTE: unsure if this is the way to fetch and get data so research more.
         - [ ] Build-time Data Fetching Scripts are defined on `apps/site/next-data`
           - Used for Node.js Release data fetching
           - Generation of build-time indexes such as blog data
           - Provider of generated data
           ```text
           CRUD
           - Creating, updating & deleting data on api
           - Data fetching on next-data
+            - Utilize useQuery()
             - Generation for fetching
             - Seperate provider for passing generated/fethed data
           ```
       - [ ] Storybook Configuration is done within `apps/site/.storybook`
         - We use an almost out-of-the-box Storybook Experience with a few extra customisations